piger/fox/README.md

 - Fabric 2 changed the APIs
 - Fabric3 (a fork of Fabric 1.14 for Python3) has some issues with Python3
-- Maybe it's better to start from scratch with a smaller project scope and focusing on Python3 only
+- Maybe it's better to start from scratch with smaller project scope and focusing on Python3 only

 ## Example usage

-Adapting code that use Fabric 1.x should be easy enough, but some features will be missing and some will behave differently.
+Adapting code that uses Fabric 1.x should be easy enough, but some features will be missing and some will behave differently.

 ``` python